 Dr. Nancy Trun has received the 2016 Spirit of Learning Award by the Duquesne University Chapter of the national honor society Phi Kappa Phi.

 Biology major Zachary J. Resko (at left with Dr. Joseph McCormick) has been selected for the prestigious Goldwater Scholarship Award.
 Resko became one of only 252 sophomores and juniors nationwide to be selected from 1,150 nominees for the nation's premier undergraduate award in mathematics, science and engineering.
 Read More »

-Abigail Cox (at right with Dr. Ben Kolber), a sophomore biology major, has won an American Physiological Society (APS) fellowship, an elite Undergraduate Summer Research Fellowship, to continue her study of gender differences in chronic pain.
+Abigail Cox (at right with Dr. Benedict Kolber), a biology major, won an American Physiological Society (APS) fellowship, an elite Undergraduate Summer Research Fellowship, to continue her study of gender differences in chronic pain.
 Read More »